james-middleton/Family-Handbook/README.md

 ##Help and advice

-If you need any help or advice about attendance, the school Family Liaison Officer Mr Noades is in school every day and Miss Walton is available in the School Office on Mondays, Tuesdays, Thursdays and Fridays between 8.00am and 4.00pm.
+If you need any help or advice about attendance, the school family Liaison Officer Mr Noades is in school every day and Miss Walton is available in the School Office on Mondays, Tuesdays, Thursdays and Fridays between 8.00am and 4.00pm.
 You can aloso contact Miss Walton by phone and email:

 Tel: 01702 509203
 Email: [pupilservices@darlinghurst.co.uk](pupilservices@darlinghurst.co.uk)